 Next, pour the soy sauce and beef stock into the Instant Pot.
 If there are still any stuck-on bits in the pot’s bottom, try to scrape them off as much as you can.

 Finally, add the roast back into the pot, and don’t forget to add the bay leaf (I forget about half of the time).
 Then cancel the ‘Sauté’ function on the pot.

 Close your Instant Pot and set it on ‘Manual’, ‘High Pressure’ for 100 minutes.
 Enjoy the mouthwatering aromas that will fill your home while the roast cooks.

 Once the pot beeps and it’s done pressure cooking, allow it to do a 25-minute natural pressure release (NPR).
 After 25 minutes, release any steam left in the pot and when the pin drops, open it and be amazed at the beauty!

 When the meat is ready, it’s time to start making sandwiches.
+It won’t be long before you’re enjoying one of these amazing French Dip sandwiches.
 I know your mouth is probably watering by now so let’s get started.

 You’ll want to prep your bread.
 A French baguette is an obvious choice here.
 Brush the inside of the bread with some melted butter and then toast it.
-We like to toast it on the stove using an iron skillet.
-We love this one for doing this.
+We like to toast it on the stove using a flat iron skillet.

 Next, place two slices of provolone cheese on the bread.
 No need to melt the cheese since the hot meat on top of it will do the job for you.

-Load up the bread with some shredded roast and close the sandwich up.
+Load up the bread with plenty of shredded roast and then close the sandwich up.